joejenett/kimmie/README.md

 # kimmie
-Kimmie’s Corner - something new for someone I love dearly!
+kimmie’s corner - something new for someone I love dearly!